WilliBoelke/android-service-discovery/README.md

 The Libraray is located in the `servicecDiscoveryEngine` Module.

-There is also a Demo-Appliccation included which uses the libraray to either just advertise and search nearby services.
-Or establishes P2P-Connections to them.
+There is also a Demo-Appliccation included which uses the libraray to either just advertise and search nearby services or establishes P2P-Connections to them.